Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with the ATLAS detector: Signal and background modelling

 \section{Signal and background modelling}

 The signal and background yields are determined by an unbinned extended maximum-likelihood fit to the reconstructed \mzg spectrum in data, employing analytic functions for both components.
 The shape of the $H\to Z\gamma$ signal is modelled by a double-sided Crystal Ball (DSCB) function, comprising a Gaussian core with power-law tails on both sides to capture both the detector resolution and non-Gaussian effects~\cite{dscb2}.
 In each category, the DSCB parameters (mean $\mu_{\mathrm{CB}}$, width $\sigma_{\mathrm{CB}}$, and four parameters describing the tails) are determined from a fit to a combination of all signal samples.
 The mean is shifted by 90~\MeV to correct for the generated Higgs boson mass of 125~\GeV to the measured value of 125.09~\GeV.
 The overall signal normalisation and acceptance are taken directly from the same simulation.
 A small contribution from $H\to\mu\mu$ decays (up to 3.8\% of \htoZg signal in certain categories) is likewise modelled with its own DSCB template, with normalisation fixed to the SM prediction.
+Depending on the event category, the fitted signal mass resolution ranges from 1.14 to 1.89 GeV.